 A Diplomate who is clinically inactive temporarily or takes leave from their practice for medical, family or personal reasons may request to participate in MOC without hospital privileges or an outpatient practice.
-Such physicians must pay the appropriate MOC fees and complete MOC Parts I, II and III assignments each year.
+Such physicians must pay the appropriate MOC fees, request approval for an exemption from MOC Part IV, and complete MOC Parts I, II and III assignments each year.
 These Diplomates must have an active medical license to practice in at least one state.
 They will be designated as meeting MOC requirements.
 Failure to complete the yearly MOC requirements during the temporary inactivity will result in expiration of certification.
 When these Diplomates re-enter clinical practice, they must notify ABOG, meet the MOC eligibility requirements, and resume participation in MOC Part IV.